 “ELVIS, KING OF ROCK, DIES AT 42”

 “ELVIS PRESLEY DIES OF HEART ATTACK”

-At 8:00 pm, of the same day, a press conference was held.
-Medical examiner Dr. Jerry Francisco, took control as spokesperson for the autopsy team, even though he had only witnessed the procedure.
+At 8:00 p.m. that same day, a press conference was held.
+Medical examiner Dr. Jerry Francisco took control as spokesperson for the autopsy team, even though he had only witnessed the procedure.
 He announced that early tests indicated Presley’s cause of death was a cardiac arrhythmia due to undetermined heartbeat, i.e. heart failure.
 Dr. Muirhead and the other members of the autopsy team were stunned.
-Not only did Dr. Francisco presumed to speak for the hospital, his conclusion did not match their findings, which was that they hadn’t made a conclusion as to the cause of death but believed drug addiction was a probable cause.
+Not only had Dr. Francisco presumed to speak for the hospital, but his conclusion did not match their findings, which was that they hadn’t made a conclusion as to the cause of death but believed drug addiction was a probable cause.
 Dr. Francisco went on to say that determining the official cause of death would take days or even weeks, but that drugs were absolutely not a factor and that there was no evidence of drug abuse, which most people at the time believed meant illegal street drugs.

 For a time, most people accepted this finding.
 But the toxicology report that came out weeks later revealed high levels of pharmaceutical painkillers such as Dilaudid, Quaalude, Percodan, Demerol, and codeine in Elvis’s body.
 The Tennessee Board of Health began an investigation into Presley’s death and initiated proceedings against Dr. “Nick.”